Tony Sartain, mba, ne

 niche programming and web development

-On the Jewish calendar, today is the 5th day of Tammuz in the year 5786.
-We are under a first quarter moon.
-At the time you accessed this page, its exact age was 5 days, 16 hours, and 35 minutes.
+On the Jewish calendar, today is the 12th day of Tammuz in the year 5786.
+We are under a waxing crescent moon.
+At the time you accessed this page, its exact age was 12 days, 16 hours, and 27 minutes.
 We will be under a new moon again on Tuesday, July 14th at 8:27 AM.
 The next full moon will occur on Monday, June 29th at 2:05 PM.
 For now, Mars, Saturn and Jupiter are visible in the night sky.
 Mercury can be seen in the eastern sky just before dawn.
-Looking into the night sky, far beyond our Lunar and Solar System neighbors, we see that For today, our sunrise and sunset times (at -96.852/32.847) are 6:14 AM and 8:26 PM, giving us 14 hours and 12 minutes of daylight.
+Looking into the night sky, far beyond our Lunar and Solar System neighbors, we see that we are under the constellation of Cancer.
+For today, our sunrise and sunset times (at -96.852/32.847) are 6:16 AM and 8:27 PM, giving us 14 hours and 11 minutes of daylight.

 The Technology